maxtingle11/Insights-for-Music-Artists/README.md

 ![Similar to Andrew Playlist](images/07_similar_to_andrew_playlist.jpg)

 I made a Spotify playlists (pictured above) that contains one song from each of the similar artists found by the Insight Developer.
-You can click the link below to check out a couple of Andrew Marks' songs and see how accurately the model identified other dance artists with similar audio profiles.
+You can click the link below to check out a couple of Andrew Marks' songs and see how accurately the model identified artists with similar audio profiles.

 [LINK: "Similar to Andrew Marks" Spotify Playlist](https://open.spotify.com/playlist/5pQm4NFhiT3U7ec3OKm0Ea?si=DnQCJ_k0SjWBI-wrz-YIDA)